 Let the scrambling stems of Gloriosa superba meander among other plants.
 Its flame-like blooms will add dash of unexpected colour.
 Each leaf has an intriguing tendril that helps it cling to its supports.
 This tropical climber does need warmth to start the tubers into growth, so it’s best potted up in spring and grown on a windowsill indoors until all risk of frost has passed.
 In autumn, simply lift the tubers, dry it off and store it for the following year.

 Creating your own tropical getaway isn’t difficult if you have a sheltered, sunny spot in the garden.
-Once you’ve grown just a few of these exotic beauties you’ll find yourself adding more to your display each year – they are more addictive that you might realise!
+Once you’ve grown just a few of these exotic beauties you’ll find yourself adding more to your display each year – they are more addictive than you might realise!

 Plants and gardens have always been a big part of my life.
 I can remember helping my Dad to prick out seedlings, even before I could see over the top of the potting bench.
 As an adult, I trained at Writtle College where I received my degree, BSc.
 (Hons) Horticulture.
 After working in a specialist plantsman’s nursery, and later, as a consulting arboriculturalist, I joined Thompson & Morgan in 2008.
 Initially looking after the grounds and coordinating the plant trials, I now support the web team offering horticultural advice online.
 I have a keen interest in drought resistant plants and a passion for perennials, particularly hardy Geraniums.
 I previously stood as regional secretary for the International Plant Propagation Society which gave me lots of opportunities to see what other horticulturalists were up to in their nurseries and gardens.